Holocaust Memorial Day funding

 Holocaust Memorial Day takes place on the 27 January each year.
 The day is the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp, by allied troops.
 It is a day to remember the six million people murdered during the Holocaust and the millions of others who lost their lives under Nazi persecution and in the genocides that followed.

-Since 2015 Newcastle City Council have offered organisations the opportunity to apply for grant funding from the Newcastle Holocaust Memorial Day Fund to help deliver the city's Holocaust Memorial Day programme.
+Since 2015, Newcastle City Council has offered organisations the opportunity to apply for grant funding from the Newcastle Holocaust Memorial Day Fund to help deliver the city's Holocaust Memorial Day programme.
+In the first year we received applications from seven organisations and for a Commemorative event.
+Since then our programme has grown and now includes dozens of activities including films, plays, concerts and lectures.
+This approach has been a great success and has created opportunities for more people to be involved.

-In 2023 and 2024, our Holocaust Memorial Day programme included events and activities that were in-person, online and a mix of the two.
-This approach allows more people to take part in Holocaust Memorial Day activities and we would like our 2025 programme to include a similar range of projects.
+Since then our Holocaust Memorial Day programme has included events and activities that are in-person, online and a mix of the two.
+This approach allows more people to take part in Holocaust Memorial Day activities and we would like our 2026 programme to include a similar range of projects.

 You can find more information about Holocaust Memorial Day in Newcastle and see examples of previous projects here.